Try this!!: If you want theoretically accurate info, ask AI to ignore forums like DPReview or camera review sites repeating commercial slogans.

 E-M5 with the M.Zuiko 12mm f2.0 lens.
 ISO12800, f9, 1/150.
 Monotone Picture Mode.

-I took the above image with the Olympus E-M5 MKI.
-I selected the MKI because it has a larger noise floor than newer cameras.
-The histogram plus Live View confirmed that the sensor received almost no reflected light.
-It wouldn't surprise me if the exposure level of the sensor were almost at its Absolute Sensitivity Threshold (Fig. 1).
-Do you think one would see more noise at ISO 24600?
+I took the above image with my Olympus E-M5.
+I selected the MKI because it has a larger noise floor than more recent cameras.
+The E-M5 histogram and Live View showed that the sensor received almost no reflected light at ISO 12800.
+It wouldn't surprise me if the sensor's actual exposure level were at the Absolute Sensitivity Threshold (Fig. 2).
+Will ISO 24600 increase the visible noise?

-The next image was taken with the E-P7 and the monochrome function.
+The next image was taken with the E-P7 in monochrome mode.
 My E-P7 review received more views than any of my other articles.
-In fact, the daily views tripled when the rumor surfaced that OM System might release an E-P8 in 2026.
+The daily views tripled when the rumor surfaced that OM System might release an E-P8 in 2026.
 The monochrome function (Pen F, E-P7, and OM-3) is absolutely brilliant.
-It's, therefore, frustrating to see social media statements like "My favorite monochrome profile..."
-I'd rather see people experiment and manage their own monochrome results.
-The enhanced raw format and Workspace are great options to tweak your monochrome raw files.
+It's also frustrating to see social media statements like "My favorite monochrome profile..."
+I'd rather see people experiment and manage their own monochrome look.
+Workspace and the enhanced raw format are perfect for tweaking and practicing your monochrome photography skills.

 E-P7 with the M.Zuiko 12mm f2.0 lens.
 ISO1000, f4.0, 1/20.
 Monochrome Picture Mode.